amark720/Flight-Fare-Prediction-And-Deployment/README.md

 #### Other Info
 This project is a modified version of an older project on the same topic.The original project is available <a href="https://github.com/Mandal-21">here</a>.

-#### Feel Free to contact me at➛ amark720@gmail.com for any help related to this Project!!
+#### Feel Free to contact me at➛ amark720@gmail.com for any help related to this Project!!!